Free cookie consent management tool by TermsFeed

 Process Mining Yes Yes Yes No

-1Appian Forms Designer and Portal Interfaces are the only product areas supported in IE Mode.
+1Appian Forms Designer and legacy Portal Pages (deprecated) are the only product areas supported in IE Mode.
 All other product areas must be used with a modern browser and are not guaranteed to work when using IE Mode.

 Mobile devices